wasmvision/go-mtmd/README.md

 [See the code here](./examples/vlm/main.go).

-### Chat example
+### Small Language Model (SLM) interactive chat example

-You can also use `yzma` to do inference on text language models.
-This example uses the [`qwen2.5-0.5b-instruct-fp16.gguf `](https://huggingface.co/Qwen/Qwen2.5-0.5B-Instruct-GGUF) model for a chat session.
+You can use `yzma` to do inference on text language models.
+This example uses the [`qwen2.5-0.5b-instruct-fp16.gguf `](https://huggingface.co/Qwen/Qwen2.5-0.5B-Instruct-GGUF) model for an interactive chat session.

 ```shell
 $ go run ./examples/chat/ -model ./models/qwen2.5-0.5b-instruct-fp16.gguf -lib ./lib/